IBM/unitxt/docs/docs/adding_dataset.rst

 Datasets ✨
 =================

-This guide will assist you in adding or using your new dataset in unitxt.
+This guide will assist you all in adding or using your new dataset in unitxt.

 The information needed for loading your data will be defined in  :class:`TaskCard <unitxt.card.TaskCard>` class: